 Who really needs an ergonomic chair?

 Anyone who spends extended periods sitting, whether for work, gaming, or studying, can benefit from an ergonomic chair.
-It’s especially important for those with existing back, neck, or shoulder pain, as well as individuals looking to prevent such issues.
+It’s especially important for those with existing neck pain, back, or shoulder pain, as well as individuals looking to prevent such issues.

 Can an ergonomic chair correct posture?